ghaliarose89/Challenge2/README.md

 ## Description
 #### Ghalia's portfolio:
 exploring this portfolio allows to navigate the following:

-*1-* Ghalia's photo.
+Ghalia's photo.
-*2-*-Ghalia's bio.
+Ghalia's bio.
-*3-* Ghalia's resume.
+Ghalia's resume.
-*4-*Ghalia's works she's done.
+Ghalia's works she's done.
-*5-*Ghalia's contact information.
+Ghalia's contact information.

 https://ghaliarose89.github.io/Ghalia-portfolio/

 ### usage:
-When hovering on the projects, images will brighning and become more bright clicking on the Project name allows taking to the project page Reaching Ghalid out through eathier the header that takes to *Contact me* OR in the footer all Ghalia's information would be avilable.
+When hovering on the projects, images will brightening and become more bright clicking on the Project name allows taking to the project page Reaching Ghalia out through either the header that takes to *Contact me* OR in the footer, all Ghalia's information would be available.

 ### Instulation: